RedHorse823/build_web3_together/articles/solidity/Examples/Morph-Contract-Deployment-Examples.md

 ### Verify your contracts on Morph Explorer

-To verify your contract through hardhat, you need to add the following Etherscan and Sourcify configs to your hardhat.config.js file:
+To verify your contract through hardhat, you need to add the following Etherscan and Sourcify configs to your hardhat.config.js file :

 ```javascript
 module.exports = {